SM Spirituality Media

 The three vehicles

-Tibetan presentations typically locate Vajrayāna as the third of three concentric vehicles.
-The first is the foundational analysis associated with the Theravāda — the four noble truths, the eightfold path, the direct cessation of grasping.
-The second is Mahāyāna — the great vehicle — which keeps the foundational analysis and adds the bodhisattva vow: the commitment not to enter final liberation while any being remains in suffering.
-The third is Vajrayāna, which keeps both and adds the esoteric methods: mantra recitation, deity yoga (yidam practice), the visualised maṇḍala, the subtle-body teachings inherited from Indian tantra, and the central role of the teacher-student bond (samaya).
-The classical claim is that the directness of these methods compresses the bodhisattva path that Mahāyāna treats as work of many lifetimes into a single one — under the right conditions, with the right teacher, and with the consequences that mismatch in either of those produces.
+Tibetan presentations place Vajrayāna as the third of three concentric vehicles.
+The first is the foundational analysis associated with the Theravāda§: the four noble truths, the eightfold path, the direct cessation of grasping.
+The second is Mahāyāna§, the great vehicle, which keeps the foundational analysis and adds the bodhisattva§ vow: the commitment not to enter final liberation while any being remains in suffering.
+The third is Vajrayāna.
+It keeps both and adds the esoteric methods: mantra recitation, deity yoga (yidam practice), the visualised maṇḍala, the subtle-body teachings inherited from Indian tantra§, and the central role of the teacher-student bond (samaya).
+The classical claim is that these methods compress the bodhisattva path into a single lifetime.
+That compression depends on the right conditions and the right teacher, with real consequences when either is absent.

 The practice tradition

-A Vajrayāna practice (a sādhana) typically combines several elements.
-The practitioner takes refuge and renews the bodhisattva vow; visualises the chosen yidam — an enlightened figure such as Avalokiteśvara, Tārā or Mañjuśrī — in front of, and then as, themselves; recites the deity's mantra a fixed number of times; and concludes by dissolving the visualisation into emptiness.
-The point of the visualisation is not to believe that one has become the deity.
-It is to make the recognition that the qualities the deity figures — compassion, wisdom, fearlessness — are not foreign to the practitioner's own awareness, and to use the imagined form as a scaffold on which the recognition can be sustained long enough to land.
-Alongside the deity practices the Tibetan curriculum carries the mind-training instructions known as *lojong* and the breath practice of *tonglen*, both rooted in the bodhicitta commitment.
-The relationship to the lama — the teacher — is taken as the operative channel through which the methods are transmitted; in the classical view, Vajrayāna without a qualified teacher is not Vajrayāna at all but a recipe-book.
+A Vajrayāna practice session (a sādhana) typically has several elements.
+The practitioner takes refuge and renews the bodhisattva vow.
+They then visualise the chosen yidam — an enlightened figure such as Avalokiteśvara, Tārā, or Mañjuśrī — first in front of them, then as themselves.
+They recite the deity's mantra a fixed number of times and close by dissolving the entire visualisation into emptiness§.
+The point is not to believe one has literally become the deity.
+It is to recognise that the qualities the deity represents — compassion, wisdom, fearlessness — are not foreign to the practitioner's own awareness.
+The imagined form serves as a scaffold on which that recognition can be held long enough to settle.
+Alongside deity practice, the Tibetan curriculum includes the mind-training instructions known as *lojong*§ and the breathing practice of *tonglen*§, both rooted in the bodhicitta commitment.
+The relationship to the lama is taken as the operative channel through which all the methods are transmitted.
+In the classical view, Vajrayāna without a qualified teacher is not Vajrayāna at all.

 In the index

-Pema Chödrön's *When Things Fall Apart* is the most widely read English-language presentation of Vajrayāna as it meets ordinary suffering — illness, divorce, public humiliation — without making the suffering into either a spiritual prop or a mere obstacle to be overcome.
-Chödrön is a fully ordained Tibetan-Buddhist nun in the lineage of Chögyam Trungpa, and the book carries the Shambhala-Vajrayāna voice into clinical English without conceding the tradition's edge.
-Her course on awakening compassion is the more practical companion — the technical curriculum of tonglen and lojong the Vajrayāna tradition uses to cultivate the bodhicitta the bodhisattva vow names, treated as a sequence of breath-and-attention instructions rather than as an inspirational orientation.
+Pema Chödrön's *When Things Fall Apart* is the most widely read English-language presentation of Vajrayāna as it meets ordinary suffering: illness, divorce, public humiliation.
+Chödrön does not make the suffering a spiritual prop or a mere obstacle.
+She is a fully ordained Tibetan-Buddhist nun in the lineage of Chögyam Trungpa, and the book carries the Shambhala-Vajrayāna voice into plain English without losing the tradition's edge.
+Her course on awakening compassion is the practical companion.
+It treats the tonglen and lojong curriculum as a sequence of breath-and-attention instructions rather than an inspirational framework.
 Br.
-Troi Duc Niem's reflection from Plum Village and Thich Nhat Hanh on emptiness, signlessness and aimlessness come from the parallel Vietnamese Thi ền lineage and represent the Mahāyāna parent tradition without the Vajrayāna esoteric layer — useful for hearing what is shared and what is specific to the Tibetan branch.
+Troi Duc Niem's reflection from Plum Village and Thich Nhat Hanh on emptiness, signlessness and aimlessness come from the parallel Vietnamese Thiền lineage.
+They represent the Mahāyāna§ parent tradition without the Vajrayāna esoteric layer, which makes them useful for hearing what the two branches share and where they differ.

 — end of entry —